Meet Us

 Trustee

-Jamal Sarikoki, an accomplished baritone soloist and conductor, serves as Sanctuary Worship Lead at First Presbyterian Church of Colorado Springs.
+Jamal Sarikoki, an accomplished baritone soloist and conductor, serves as Sanctuary Worship Lead at Christ Church of Oakbrook, Illinois.
 Known for his vocal agility and beautiful legato line (Herald Tribune), Jamal has sung the operatic roles of Papageno in Mozart’s Magic Flute, Giorgio Germont in Verdi’s La Traviata, Eisenstein in Die Fledermaus, and Gianni Schicchi in Gianni Schicchi.
 As an oratorio singer, Jamal has sung the baritone roles in Bach’s Mass in B Minor, Beethoven’s Mass in C Major, Bruckner’s Te Deum, Handel’s Messiah, Haydn’s Creation, Mendelssohn’s Elijah, and many other larger works.
 As a conductor, Jamal received his first conducting position at age 16 and has been conducting choirs and orchestras ever since.
 During his 7 years in New York, Jamal studied conducting at Nyack College and was in the graduate conducting program at Bard Conservatory.
 Jamal spent 4 years serving as a Music Associate and assistant organist at West Point Cadet Chapel USMA and Senior Organist and Director of Instrumental Music at Calvary Baptist Church in Midtown Manhattan.
 While in New York, and to this day, Jamal is a regular choral singer and soloist with the nationally recognized, and Grammy nominated St. Tikhons Choir in Pennsylvania.
 Jamal, has been featured on several recordings of original music by Benedict Sheehan, a recently published composer through Oxford Publishing.

 Help